-Module Synopsis: This Module is designed to instruct you on how to create and use Custom Forms within AroFlo.
-At the completion of this module you will be able to
+Module Synopsis: This Module is designed to instruct you on how to create and use custom forms within AroFlo.
+At the completion of this module you will be able to:

 Create a new custom form template

-The Custom forms module of AroFlo will allow you to easily configure and setup a form that is based upon your requirements.
+The custom forms module of AroFlo will allow you to easily configure and set up a form that is based upon your requirements.
 This is a powerful editor that will allow you to both configure how the form looks to your field staff and how the form will print for your customer.

-If you click on the link for 'Forms' you will be taken to the default forms page.
+Click Forms to be taken to the default forms page.

 Create a Category

 Before we can create any forms we're going to need to create a Category.
 Categories are used to help divide your forms up into meaningful groups.